yatish27/shore/README.md

 - The default username and password for database is set to `postgres` and `password`.
 You can override them in `.env` file.

-- Run `bin/setup` to setup the application.
-It prepares the database, install the required ruby gems and javascript packages.
+- Run `bin/setup` to set up the application.
+It prepares the database and installs the required Ruby gems and Javascript packages.
 The script is idempotent, so you can run it multiple times.

   ```bash
   ./bin/setup